yolk/valvat/README.md

 # => true or false
 ```

-These results are more valuable than a simple syntax check, but keep in mind: they can not replace a lookup via VIES.
+These results are more valuable than a simple syntax check, but keep in mind: they can not replace a lookup via VIES or HMRC.

 *IMPORTANT* This feature was tested against all vat numbers I could get my hand on, but it is still marked as *experimental* because these calculations are not documented and may return wrong results.